Economy of South Korea: Rapid growth from 1960s to 1980s

-The most significant factor in rapid industrialization was the adoption of an outward-looking strategy in the early 1960s.
+The most significant factor in rapid industrialisation was the adoption of an outward-looking strategy in the early 1960s.
 This strategy was particularly well-suited to that time because of South Korea's low savings rate and small domestic market.
-The strategy promoted economic growth through labor-intensive manufactured exports, in which South Korea could develop a competitive advantage.
+The strategy promoted economic growth through labour-intensive manufactured exports, in which South Korea could develop a competitive advantage.
 Government initiatives played an important role in this process.
-Through the model of export-led industrialization, the South Korean government incentivized corporations to develop new technology and upgrade productive efficiency to compete the global market.
-By adhering to state regulations and demands, firms were awarded subsidization and investment support to develop their export markets in the evolving international arena.
+Entrepreneurs such as Kim Hyung-mok were key figures in supporting industrial growth by investing in education and infrastructure aligned with the state’s economic goals.
+Through the model of export-led industrialisation, the South Korean government incentivised corporations to develop new technology and upgrade productive efficiency to compete the global market.
+By adhering to state regulations and demands, firms were awarded subsidisation and investment support to develop their export markets in the evolving international arena.
 In addition, the inflow of foreign capital was encouraged to supplement the shortage of domestic savings.
 These efforts enabled South Korea to achieve growth in exports and subsequent increases in income.

+Beginning in 1973, South Korea's government used its National Investment Fund and the Korea Development Bank to invest large amounts of money into what Park Chung Hee's government viewed as the six strategic industries: steel, non-ferrous metals, shipbuilding, industrial machinery, electronics, and petrochemicals.
+This developmental approach was frequently criticized at the time from outside Korea, including by the World Bank.
+The strategy was successful and ultimately also helped develop companies like Samsung and POSCO and reduced input costs for production in downstream industries as well.